bluegriffen1251/stackblitz-starters-5bjkeh6x/README.md

 ### **2. Create an .env File**

-Create a file named `.env` in your project directory and add the following variables:
+Create a file named `.env` in your projet directory and add the following variables:

 ```plaintext
 API_KEY=